Buckenham Tofts Mill

 O.S. map 2005

-1761: Probable date the mill was built as recorded on the southern wheelrace arch keystone LP 1761
+1761: Probable date of mill restoration as recorded on the southern wheelrace arch keystone:

 Faden's map 1797: Mill